Juniper/splitcopy/README.md

 ## Arguments

 `filepath`   Mandatory, path to the src file you want to copy
 `userhost`   Mandatory, username and host to connect to, in format user@host
 `--pwd`      Optional, password.
 `--dst`      Optional, directory to put file.
 The default is /var/tmp/
 `--scp`      Optional, use scp instead of ftp to transfer files
 `--get`      Optional, copy from remote to local host
 `--log`      Optional, enables additional logging, specify a logging level as argument
+`--noverify` Optional, skips sha1 hash comparison of src and dst file

 # INSTALLATION